pixmin/versions/README.md

 # versions
 Script to fetch (and store) the latest platform versions

+Run the script:

+    ./versions.sh magento

+To include it in a cron:

+    ./versions.sh -q magento

-To list all platform's versions:
+To list all platform's versions (from the files created by the script):

     for i in `ls`; do echo -e "$i:\t`cat $i`"; done